mozilla/thimble.mozilla.org/README.md

 currently hosting the custom htmlsanitizer.org code.
 If you want to run your own copy, create another heroku instance and read the tutorial on setting up a python instance.
 The AWS-S3 credentials are needed from your .env file.
-The MAKE_AUTH should make with the ALLOWED_USERS setting in the MakeAPI .env hosted at MAKE_ENDPOINT.
+The MAKE_AUTH setting should match with the ALLOWED_USERS setting in the MakeAPI .env hosted at MAKE_ENDPOINT.

 New Relic
 ---------